No. 1. There is a clear pharmacological definition for ‘drugs’.

 19. Drugs are illegal because they are dangerous, and the proof they are dangerous is that they are illegal!

 This circular DoubleSpeak is used to defend prohibition, but the substances we have called ‘drugs’ are not particularly more dangerous than other substances such as alcohol, sugar, tobacco, fat, caffeine, peanuts.
 However, prohibition increases the risk, danger and uncertainty considerable.

-20. Drug testing will tell you if a person has been using drugs.
+20. Drug testing will tell you if a person is a drug user.

 The result is unreliable due human error, machine error, deliberate and accidental false postives and false negatives.
 It’s not drug use that should concern us it’s when use gets out of control – and a test can’t show the pattern, time, place, nature or context of drug use.